HasangerGames/suroi/README.md

 ## Installation and setup
 Start by installing [Node.js](https://nodejs.org) and [pnpm](https://pnpm.io).

-Next, [click here](https://github.com/HasangerGames/suroi/archive/refs/heads/master.zip), or use the following command to clone the repo:
+Next, [click here to download the repo](https://github.com/HasangerGames/suroi/archive/refs/heads/master.zip), or use the following command to clone it:
 ```sh
 git clone https://github.com/HasangerGames/suroi.git
 ```